 A nucleus is always a useful item in even the smallest apiary.
 It can be used for many things including increase or providing a queen in case one needs to be replaced.
-This method of making one is good, but if you don't want to increase your total number of colonies, the nucleus with the old queen can be united back to the original colony with the new queen.
+This method of making one is good, but if you do not want to increase your total number of colonies, the nucleus with the old queen can be united back to the original colony with the new queen.
 It is best to do this in the evening, when flying is reduced.

-- I. Move one or both of the colonies together 3ft a day - 2.
-Remove the roof etc. from the original colony with the new queen. - 3.
-Place one large sheet of newspaper to completely cover the frames and cover it with an excluder to stop the paper blowing away! - 4.
-Place an empty brood box on top. - 5.
-Find the old queen in the nucleus hive and kill her. - 6.
-Transfer the combs from the nucleus, with their adhering bees, into the top brood box in the same relative positions to each other. - 7.
-Replace the inner cover and roof on top. - 8.
-As the bees chew through the newspaper their scents will mix and they will unite without fighting. - 9.
-After 7 days, check whether any queen cells have been started in the top box. - 10.
-Break them down.
+- Move one or both of the colonies together; moving a maximum of three feet per day. - Remove the roof etc. from the original colony with the new queen. - Place one large sheet of newspaper to completely cover the frames and cover it with an excluder to stop the paper blowing away. - Place an empty brood box on top. - Find the old queen in the nucleus hive and kill her. - Transfer the combs from the nucleus, with their adhering bees, into the top brood box in the same relative positions to each other - Replace the inner cover and roof on top. - As the bees chew through the newspaper, their scents will mix and they will unite without fighting. - After seven days, check whether any queen cells have been started in the top box. - Break them down.
 All the combs with brood on can be put down into the bottom box, if room.
 Surplus combs that are free of brood can be shaken clear of bees and taken away.
 If there are too many combs of brood for one box, surplus ones can be given to other colonies.